 - a buttonhole stitch

-Needle threader – not I suppose an essential, but as your eyes can tire when sewing, this can keep you on track longer and make it less of a chore to change threads, or unthread the machine to wind a new bobbin.
-These come in two types – an automatic usually found on higher end machines, and a manual needle threader.
+Not I suppose an essential, but as your eyes can tire when sewing, this can keep you on track longer and make it less of a chore to change threads or unthread the machine to wind a new bobbin.
+These come in two types – an automatic usually found on higher-end machines, and a manual needle threader.

-A light – sewing in a gloomy corner or late at night?
+Sewing in a gloomy corner or late at night?
 Then you'll need a light and most machines would come with one as standard.
-These days, you can also buy additional lighting such as desk top daylight lights, or even additional strips of LEDS you can add to the machine to make sewing clearer.
+These days, you can also buy additional lighting such as desktop daylight lights, or even additional strips of LEDS you can add to the machine to make sewing clearer.

-Computerised or not – the lower end machines tend to come with dials you turn to select your stitch type, stitch length and stitch width.
+The lower-end machines tend to come with dials you turn to select your stitch type, stitch length, and stitch width.
 I started out with a machine just like this and it worked perfectly.
-Even some of the budget-friendly machines are now computerised and come with a small LCD screen and the ability to select stitches and features with the push of a button.
+Even some of the budget-friendly machines are now computerized and come with a small LCD screen and the ability to select stitches and features with the push of a button.
 But remember, the more fancy features you have, the more there is to go wrong!

-Customer support – does the company have a customer support phone line?
-You'll most likely never need it, but if you get stuck, have a problem you can't solve or just need some advice, its good to know there are people at the end of the phone who can help you.
+Does the company have a customer support phone line?
+You'll most likely never need it, but if you get stuck, have a problem you can't solve, or just need some advice, it's good to know there are people at the end of the phone who can help you.
 Look for phone support for the life of your product and you'll never be left in the dark.